Gemini 2: GLV

-On the second launch attempt on January 19, 1965, Gemini 2 lifted off from Launch Complex 19 at Cape Kennedy at 9:03:59 a.m.
-EST (14:03:59.861 UTC).
+On the second launch attempt on January 19, 1965, Gemini 2 lifted off from Launch Complex 19 at Cape Kennedy at 14:03:59.861 UTC (9:04 am EST).

 Shortly after launch the Mission Control Center suffered a power outage.
 Control of the mission was transferred to a tracking ship.
 The outage was later traced to an overload of the electrical system from the network television equipment used to cover the launch.

 Gemini 2 flew a ballistic suborbital arc over the Atlantic Ocean reaching a maximum altitude of 171.1 km.
 The spacecraft was run by an onboard automatic sequencer.
 At 6 minutes 54 seconds after launch, retrorockets were fired.
-The spacecraft landed 3,422.4 km downrange from the launch pad.
+The spacecraft landed 3,422.4 km downrange from the launch pad at 14:22:14 UTC (9:22:14 am EST).
 The flight lasted 18 minutes 16 seconds.
 The landing was 26 km short of the planned impact point, and 45 nmi from the recovery aircraft carrier, USS Lake Champlain.
-The spacecraft was brought aboard the carrier at 15:52 UT (10:52 a.m.
-EST).
+The spacecraft was brought aboard the carrier at 15:52 UTC (10:52 am EST).
 Most goals were achieved, except the fuel cells had failed before liftoff and were turned off.
 The spacecraft cooling system temperature also was found to be too high.
 The Gemini 2 spacecraft was in excellent condition.
 Its heat shield and retrorockets functioned as expected.
 The Gemini 2 mission was supported by 6,562 United States Department of Defense personnel, 67 aircraft, and 16 ships.

 Gemini 2 had flight instrumentation pallets installed in the crew cabin, similar to those in Gemini 1.